Ejike Uzoenyi: Club career

 Uzoenyi has played club football in Nigeria and France for Enyimba, Rangers International and Rennes.
 On 20 February 2014, he signed for South African club Mamelodi Sundowns; he will remain with Enugu Rangers on loan before moving to South Africa in June 2014.
 On 15 February 2017, Uzoenyi signed with South African club Bidvest Wits.
 He then joined Ajax Cape Town.
 Uzoenyi parted ways with Ajax Cape Town in December 2017.

 On 28 February 2020, Uzoenyi returned to football and signed a contract with, at the time, Bosnian Premier League club Zvijezda 09.
 He made his official debut for Zvijezda 09 in a 3–0 defeat against Željezničar on 29 February 2020.

 In July 2020, Uzoenyi left Zvijedza 09 and shortly after, joined Montenegrin First League club Titograd.
 However, the deal was never officially confirmed and he played the rest of 2020 at Zvijezda 09.

 In the summer 2020, Uzoenyi returned to Nigeria and joined Sunshine Stars.
+He then played for Enugu Rangers.